DevExpress/testcafe/docs/articles/documentation/guides/advanced-guides/authentication.md

 Use the [Role](../../reference/test-api/role/constructor.md) constructor to create and initialize a role.
 Pass the login page URL and sign-in [actions](../basic-guides/interact-with-the-page.md) to `Role`.

+> Important!
+Relative URLs in `Role` are not supported.
+Use absolute URLs when you define roles.

 ```js
 import { Role } from 'testcafe';